Cyclokitty/100-days-of-code/log.md

 yay me!

 Also decided to stop worrying about React and go ahead with the voting app sans React.

+#Day 79: April 2, 2017

+**Today's Progress:**

+More algos... completed 19 of them.
+And learned and practiced loads of methods -- especially array methods.

+Need to make a list of the algos I've completed and upload them to Github.
+Tomorrow's task!